MARPF: Multi-Agent and Multi-Rack Path Finding: Problem Definition

+Time is assumed to be discretize.
+At each time step $t$, an AGV executes one of the following actions: \begin{enumerate} \item Remain at the current location. \\$loc^t(a_i)=loc^{t+1}(a_i)$. \item Move to the next location. \\$\left(loc^t(a_i), loc^{t+1}(a_i) \right) \in E$. \item Load a rack. \\$cnv^t(a_i) = 0$, $cnv^{t+1}(a_i) = 1$, $loc^t(a_i)=loc^{t+1}(a_i)$. \item Unload a rack. \\$cnv^t(a_i) = 1$, $cnv^{t+1}(a_i) = 0$, $loc^t(a_i)=loc^{t+1}(a_i)$. \end{enumerate} A rack also executes one of the following actions: remain $loc^t(r_i)=loc^{t+1}(r_i)$ or move $\left(loc^t(r_i), loc^{t+1}(r_i) \right) \in E$; however, its movement depends on AGVs because the rack does not move by itself.

 There should be no collisions between agents or racks.
-We define three types of collision for agents (Fig. \ref{conflict}): First is the vertex conflict \cite{stern2019}, where two agents cannot be in the same location at the same timestep.
-Second is the swapping conflict \cite{stern2019}, where two agents cannot move along the same edge in opposite directions at the same timestep.
-Third is the corner conflict.
-Two adjacent agents cannot move vertically at the same timestep since their corners (or the corners of their conveying racks) collide.
-Formally, for all agents $a_i, a_j \, (i \neq j)$ and all timesteps $t$, it must hold the following equations:
+We define three types of collision for agents (Fig. \ref{conflict}): The first is the vertex conflict \cite{stern2019}, where two agents cannot be in the same location at the same timestep.
+The second is the swapping conflict \cite{stern2019}, where two agents cannot move along the same edge in opposite directions at the same timestep.
+The third is the corner conflict.
+When an agent moves to the other agent's position and their adjacent agent's movements are in a vertical relationship, their corners collide, as shown in Fig. \ref{conflict}(c).

+Formally, for all agents $a_i, a_j \, (i \neq j)$ and all timesteps $t$, the following equations must hold to avoid collisions:

-where $loc^t(a_i)_x$ and $loc^t(a_i)_y$ denote the column and row indices of $loc^t(a_i)$, respectively. \eqref{def:vertexconflict} represents the vertex conflict. \eqref{def:cornerconflict} represents the both of the swapping conflict and the corner conflict.
-The above three types of collision are also applied to racks.
+where $loc^t(a_i)_x$ and $loc^t(a_i)_y$ denote the column and row indices of $loc^t(a_i)$, respectively. \eqref{def:vertexconflict} represents the vertex conflict. \eqref{def:cornerconflict} represents both the swapping and corner conflicts.
+These three types of collision are also applied to racks.

 The MARPF problem involves computing collision-free paths for AGVs and minimizing the timesteps required to convey the target racks to their designated locations.
 Non-target racks act as obstacles and are positioned freely.